thangmaiduc/web-social-media/README.md

 - Manage group members, invite others to join the group, change group status.
 - Group admin approve members joining, approve posts is posted in the group.
 - Receive notifications when others comment or like their posts in real time.
+- Automatically block when reach limit iterations( comment, like), first in month: 3 hours, second in month: 6 hours, rest: 9 hours,... can configure the number of limit iterations, time be blocked,..

 #### Updating: